Undergraduate Course: Product Design 1B: Touch and Don't Touch (DESI08082)

 - Demonstrate an understanding through inquisitive exploration of form and semantics in Product Design.

-- Demonstrate an understanding of design research methods within the design process.
+- Demonstrate an understanding of user-centred methods within the design process.

-- Communicate skill in idea development through an iterative approach.
+- Communicate skill in idea development and resolution through an iterative sketching and model making approach.

 |Bramston, D. (2010) Visual Conversations (Basics Product Design series), AVA Publishing.|